RsyncProject/rsync/rsync.1.md

     >     rsync -aiv {-M,}--debug=del2 src/ dest/

-0.  `--msgs2stderr`
+0.  `--errors2stderr`, `--msgs2stderr`, `--msgs2protocol`

-    This option tells rsync to send all the messages directly to stderr rather than to send messages to the client side via the protocol.
-The protocol allows rsync to output normal messages via stdout and errors via stderr, but it can delay messages behind a slew of data.

-    This option helps to avoid putting a lot of data into the pipe if you are outputting debugging information via several `-v` options or the `--debug` options.

-    Also keep in mind that connecting to a normal (non-remote-shell) daemon does not have a stderr channel to send messages back to the client side, so a modern rsync only allows the option on a remote-shell-run daemon.

-    This option has the side-effect of making stderr output get line-buffered so that the merging of the output of 3 programs happens in a more readable manner.

-    Starting with rsync 3.2.3 rsync will send **errors** directly to stderr for a non-daemon transfer, so you no longer need to specify this option just to try to improve rsync's behavior when a remote receiver encounters an error.
-    You can override this new default by specifying `--no-msgs2stderr`.
+    Rsync handles messages in 3 possible ways:

+    - `--errors2stderr` (the default) causes all the rsync processes to send an error directly to stderr, even if the process is on the remote side of the transfer.
+Info messages are sent to the client side via the protocol stream.
+If stderr is not available (i.e. when directly connecting with a daemon via a socket) errors fall back to being sent via the protocol stream.
+This option and the default are new for version 3.2.3.

+    - `--msgs2stderr` causes all rsync messages (info and error) to get written directly to stderr from all (possible) processes.
+This causes stderr to become line-buffered (instead of raw) and eliminates the ability to divide up the info and error messages by file handle.
+For those doing debugging or using several levels of verbosity, this option can help to avoid clogging up the transfer stream (which should prevent any chance of a deadlock bug hanging things up).
+It also enables the outputting of some I/O related debug messages.

+    - `--msgs2protocol` causes all rsync messages to be sent to the client side via the protocol stream.
+One client process outputs all messages, with errors on stderr and info messages on stdout.
+This **was** the default in older rsync versions, but can cause error delays when a lot of transfer data is ahead of the messages.
+If you're pushing files to an older rsync, you may want to use `--msgs2stderr` since that option has been around for several releases.

-    Also starting with rsync 3.2.3 rsync will forward the `--msgs2stderr` or `--no-msgs2stderr` option to the remote rsync.
+    Starting with rsync 3.2.3, the `--msgs2stderr` and `--msgs2protocol`
+    options are forwarded to the remote rsync, though the latter is conveyed using the backward-compatible `--no-msgs2stderr` option.

 0.  `--quiet`, `-q`